EbenezeriMaleko/TCP_Proxy_Server/README.md

 # Message Fragmentation Library
 ## Overview
 The Message Fragmentation Library is a C++ project that fragments a message into smaller parts and reassembles it, simulating network transmission.
 It includes:
-   - MessageFragmenter: For splitting a message into fragments of specified sizes.
+   - **MessageFragmenter**: For splitting a message into fragments of specified sizes.
-   - MessageAssembler: For reassembling fragments back into the original message.
+   - **MessageAssembler**: For reassembling fragments back into the original message.
 ---

 ## Features